RoanH/KeysPerSecond/README.md

 Next are two other examples of possible layouts.
 ![](https://i.imgur.com/ImE4zTU.png)
 ![](https://i.imgur.com/IE5ySQa.png)
-Last are some very simple layouts to highlight the title-value display options.
+Last are some very simple layouts to highlight more of the title-value display options.
 ![Modes](https://i.imgur.com/0769n9E.png)

 ## History